premek/pink/README.md

 - Diverts
 - Glue

+### Runtime
+- state.visitCountAtPathString() - allows the runtime to check if the story went through a scpecific point

-See https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md for the description of the reference ink implementation.
+See [WritingWithInk](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md) and [RunningYourInk](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md) for the description of the reference ink implementation.

 ## Used by
 pink is used by my small game https://github.com/premek/enjoy